hejazy/Coffee-machine/README.md

 ## Description

-A Coffee API with Unit/E2E unit test
+A Coffee API with Unit/E2E test

 ## Installation